William-Yeh/docker-enabled-vagrant/README.md

 ## Build these boxes yourself

-Currently, Vagrant Cloud doesn't have a *automated build*  mechanism as in the [Docker Hub](https://hub.docker.com/) ecosystem.
-If you don't trust Vagrant Cloud, therefore, you can build these boxes as follows.
+Currently, Vagrant Cloud doesn't have an *automated build*  mechanism as in the [Docker Hub](https://hub.docker.com/) ecosystem.
+You might not trust those boxes I've put into Vagrant Cloud; you might want more up-to-date packages in the box.

+OK, you can build these boxes as follows.

 First, generate a Vagrant box file: